 Probiotics and prebiotics are two food ingredients that have physiologic benefits and effects through the gastrointestinal tract.
-Once you buy a probiotic supplement, you should refrigerated it to prolong the shelf life.
-There are many that are sold in health food stores and online.
+Once you buy a probiotic supplement, you should refrigerate it to prolong the shelf life.
+There are many products that are sold in health food stores and online.
 It is difficult to know which are effective and which are not since very little testing has been done comparing the hundreds of different products.